 Director of Informa Energy Group said that by 2015, solar plants in MENA powered by photovoltaic and solar thermal technology are set to produce 3.5 gigawatts (GW).

-She is referring to the MENA Outlook 2013-2017 report published by US-based Greentech Media (GTM) Research, which forecast that solar energy is expected to exceed a combined output of 10GW in the region by 2017.
+She is referring to the MENA Outlook 2013-2017 report published by US-based Greentech Media (GTM) Research, which forecast that by 2017, the solar energy is anticipated to surpass a total output of 10GW in the region.

-Due to a combination of of high solar irradiation, rising electricity prices and an increasing population throughout the region, Mathews said that the solar landscape in the region is set to boom and that the second edition of Solar Middle East, which will take place on February 11-13, 2014 at the Dubai International Exhibition Centre, will aim to cater to this growth.
+Because of a mix of high sunlight based light, rising power costs and an expanding populace all through the district, Mathews said that the sun based scene in the locale is set to blast and that the second release of Solar Middle East, which will happen on February 11-13, 2014 at the Dubai International Exhibition Center, will expect to oblige this development.